Cuban Fury: Plot

+The next day at work, Drew reveals to Bruce that he recovered the mixtape.
+Drew then gifts it to Julia, having replaced the inlay.
 Thanks to Ron seeing Bruce at the club, he agrees to train Bruce.
 Again encouraging him with mild bullying, Ron pushes him hard until he starts to see results.
 Bruce has a mini dance-off with Drew at their lunch break, giving him a burst of self-confidence.

 When ready, Bruce's friends convince him to enter the local nightclub's salsa dance competition, with the idea that he'll invite Julia to be his dance partner.
 But when he goes round to hers to ask her out to the dance, he is tricked into believing that he's interrupting an intimate evening she's spending with Drew, so leaves before asking, disillusioned.

 Julia, meanwhile, discovers what Drew is up to and outright rejects his advances, then kicks him out whilst threatening his position at work.
-Julia discovers the salsa mixtape was from him, not Drew so follows Bruce to the nightclub.
-There he's been doing quite well with Sam and an old routine, and is about to enter the final heat/round of the competition.
+Julia discovers the salsa mixtape was from Bruce, not Drew, so she follows him to the nightclub where he's been doing quite well with Sam and an old routine, and is about to enter the final heat/round of the competition.

 When he notices Julia had followed him to the club, he's elated and finally plucks up the courage to ask her to dance.
 They dance the last round of the competition, where Bruce goes on to lose the competition, but regains his true self and finally wins Julia's heart.